symeta/ticker-info-app-migration/README.md

 - **Method2:** via File Dumpling and Upload
   - Create an S3 Bucket
   - Create Redis Backup via BGSAVE or SAVE, and upload the Backup to S3 bucket
-  - Make sure Elasticache Cluster has the permission to read the RDB file.
-If not, give the right permission to Elasticache Cluster
+  - Make sure ElastiCache Cluster has the permission to read the RDB file.
+If not, give the right permission to ElastiCache Cluster
-  - Restore RDB file data to the Elasticache Cluster
+  - Restore RDB file data to the ElastiCache Cluster

      <img width="512" alt="image" src="https://github.com/symeta/ticker-info-app-migration/assets/97269758/c2ae320a-5e71-4100-8cb1-2004e5203cd0">